intitni/XccurateFormatter/README.md

 ## Usage

+Get the latest version from the Release tab of this repositry.

 ### Enable Extension

-Go to Settings.app search for Xcode extension, and enable Xccurate Formatter.
+Go to System Settings.app search for Xcode extension, and enable Xccurate Formatter.

 If the extension complains that it has no permission to use Accessibility API, go turn it on in Settings.app for `XccurateFormatter`.